aayushk614/IR-Project-Group-14/README.md

 Step 5: Change directory to ‘election_analysis_backend’ folder using `cd election_analysis_backend`

+Step 6: Install the required dependencies by running `pip install -r requirements.txt`

-Step 6: Run the server using
+Step 7: Run the server using
 `python manage.py runserver`

-If you have already set up the virtual environment once the go to the folder where the environment is created and enter the following command to enter the already created virtual environment source env/bin/activate
+If you have already set up the virtual environment once, go to the folder where the environment is created and enter the following command to enter the already created virtual environment
+`source env/bin/activate`

 Then enter the ‘env’ folder using
 `cd env`